alwell/Study-guides/meaning_of_practice.md

-# Patipatti: Direct Approach to Buddhist Reality
+# Paṭipatti: Direct Approach to Buddhist Reality

 ## Briefing: The Meaning of Practice (Paṭipatti) in Buddhism
-This briefing summarises key concepts from the provided text, "Excerpts from 'The meaning of practice'", which delves into the Buddhist understanding of 'practice' (Pāli: *Patipatti*).
+This briefing summarises key concepts from the provided text, "Excerpts from 'The meaning of practice'", which delves into the Buddhist understanding of 'practice' (Pāli: *Paṭipatti*).
 The text emphasises a direct, experiential understanding of reality as opposed to mere theoretical knowledge.

 ## Main Themes & Key Ideas: